Careers ProgrammeRaising aspirations from Year 7.

 This program is further enhanced by the provision of a range of trips and visits over the year for students to attend.
 These trips have included the annual Skills Show at Dunstall Racecourse, visits to universities such as Aston and Cambridge and visits to employers such as EY in Birmingham, Rolls Royce in Derby and AF Blakemore in Wolverhampton.

-All students have access to a range of online websites and a careers library to support their careers exploration as well as a personal account on Kudos-a careers exploratory website.
+All students have access to a range of online websites and a careers library to support their careers exploration as well as a personal account on Apps such as Fledgelink and Springpod.
 The school takes part in National Careers Week with all staff and subject areas bringing careers to the classroom.

 Careers and University Links